corbindavenport/noplugin/README.md

 - Broken pages can now be reported from inside the extension
 - Improved download notifications on Chrome and Opera
 - Improved Chrome OS support
-- Fixed bugs with media on Internet Archive pages
+- Fixed bugs with media on Internet Archive page
+- Codebase rewritten in vanilla JavaScript
 - NoPlugin no longer scans for plugin objects when pages are modified

 ---------------------------------------------------------